 The release of the 2012 Update of TEEAL brought with it significant changes.
 With production of the TEEAL interface being restructured, thanks to the technical staff at Mann Library itself, a redesign of TEEAL was released with the 2012 Update that allowed for much easier installation of TEEAL, including a more robust LAN installation option and a "plug-and-play"-style of installation.
 These address the issues that were most requested from our subscribers.

 The new TEEAL also includes a brand new interface, and the streamlined TEEAL interface is user friendly and simple to use for both searching and browsing.
 New limiting options also allow for the most fitting results from TEEAL for user research.
-The 2012 Update added more than 70,000 new articles to the TEEAL collection, as well as 54 new journals - the largest number of journals added in a single update!

 As always, annual updates are produced by Mann Library using revenue from sales of TEEAL sets and updates.